KStandiford/Piccolo_OS_Plus/docs/mainpage.md

 `piccolo_os.h` for lower power consumption if rapid response time is not critical.
 - Cleaned up the timing reports from `piccolo_os_demo`.
 - Numerous small documentation fixes.

+## Version 1.02
+- Fixed yet more typos in the documentation.